portworx/px_backup_module/ansible-collection/docs/modules/role.md

 * Create and manage roles in PX-Backup
 * Access control and ownership management
 * Comprehensive role inspection capabilities
+* Automatic Keycloak role creation when role_id is not provided
+* Seamless integration between PX-Backup and Keycloak authentication

 ## Requirements